webringapps/webringapps.github.io/content/_index.md

   tiles:
   - title: Clients
     icon: fa-heart
-    content: We care about our clients
+    content: We care about our clients and their needs
   - title: Deliver on time
     icon: fa-clock-o
-    content: Deadlines are important to us
+    content: Deadlines are something we take seriously
   - title: Web Security
     icon: fa-lock
     content: We don't compromise security, our solutions are safe!